Frequently Asked Questions

 Each node follows the high standards set by Autism BrainNet to collect, process, store and distribute the precious gift of donated brain tissue to qualified researchers worldwide.
 Applications to receive brain tissue are evaluated for scientific merit by the Autism BrainNet Scientific Review Committee.

-There is still much to learn about how the human brain works and the differences in how the brain of a person who has autism works.
-Studying postmortem brain tissue is extremely important for researchers to better understand the cellular and molecular changes associated with autism in the human brain and to help identify new and effective treatments.
+There is still much to learn about the differences between the brains of those who are autistic and those who are neurotypical.
+For understanding the cellular and molecular biology of autism, postmortem brain research is an essential component.
+Studying postmortem brain tissue is extremely important for researchers to better understand the neuroanatomical, cellular and molecular changes associated with autism in the human brain.

-Thanks to research facilitated by Autism BrainNet and other organizations, studies of postmortem brain tissue have led to many discoveries.
+Thanks to research facilitated by Autism BrainNet and other organizations, studies of postmortem brain tissue are contributing to many discoveries.
 These include the following:

 Autism BrainNet makes the donation process as simple as possible for every family.
 Donor families are treated with respect and compassion and provided with ongoing support.